Frequency Domain Berry Curvature Effect on Time Refraction

 We now explain how our general framework is applied to this specific example.
 Maxwell's equations can be expressed in matrix form in frequency domain as \cite{PhysRevLett.100.013904,PhysRevA.78.033834,PhysRevA.81.053803},

-where $\hat{\mathcal{H}}= $, $\psi=(\mathbf{E}, \mathbf{H})^T / \sqrt{2}$ is the electromagnetic wave function and $\hat{\Theta}_{c}(\omega,t_{c})= $.
+where $\hat{\mathcal{H}}= $, $|\psi\rangle=(\mathbf{E}, \mathbf{H})^T / \sqrt{2}$ is the electromagnetic wave function and $\hat{\Theta}_{c}(\omega,t_{c})= $.
 We have used the local operator approximation in Eq.~\eqref{onshell_eq} as in Ref.~\cite{PhysRevB.59.14915}.
 The difference is that, in Eq.~\eqref{onshell_eq}, the eigenvalue, frequancy, appears in the operator $\hat{\Theta}_{c}$ of the eigenvalue equation, thus forming a non-standard eigenvalue equation.
-In this paper, the speed of light in vacuum is set to $c=1$.
-The permeability tensor $\stackrel{\leftrightarrow}{\mu}=1$ in this model.
-Eq.~\eqref{onshell_eq} is the non-standard eigenvalue equation for $\omega$ that we mentioned earlier.
-We first transform Eq.~\eqref{onshell_eq} into the corresponding standard eigenvalue equation of an auxiliary eigenvalue $\lambda$ as mentioned before:
+We have set the speed of light in vacuum $c=1$ in Eq.~\eqref{onshell_eq} and the permeability tensor $\stackrel{\leftrightarrow}{\mu}=1$ in our model.
+Eq.~\eqref{onshell_eq} is not a standard eigenvalue equation.
+We can standardize it by going “off-shell” and introducing an auxiliary eigenvalue $\lambda$: